IAmCainey/Tui/WOW_1.12.1_COMPATIBILITY_NOTES.md

 - Action slot numbers must be valid (1-120 in vanilla)
 - Button names must be unique and follow WoW naming conventions
 - CooldownFrameTemplate doesn't exist - use basic "Cooldown" frame type
+- **"Cooldown" frame type may not exist at all in 1.12.1** - use Frame fallback
-- Cooldown frames need SetDrawEdge(false) and SetDrawSwipe(true) in 1.12.1
+- Cooldown frames need SetDrawEdge(false) and SetDrawSwipe(true) in 1.12.1 (if available)

 ### Alternative Solutions:
 If ActionButton errors persist, the addon includes: